thewca/wca-regulations/wca-regulations.md

     - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
         - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.
-    - H1e) Use of the Stackmat timer is optional for timekeeping.

 ## <article-Z><optional><optional> Article Z: Optional Regulations